I’ll Be There For You

 Preparing for childbirth can sometimes seem daunting.
 You can help ease uncertainties by forming a birth team that will support your wishes while giving birth safely, and encouraging you to remember your own strength and ability.

-Body work and exercises to help physically balance your pelvis for labor, and help you achieve a more comfortable pregnancy.
+Accessing body work and exercises that help physically balance your pelvis for labor, and help you achieve a more comfortable pregnancy

 Communicating your birth preferences to your provider prior to labor